IgniteUI/igniteui-docfx/en/components/grids_templates/row_pinning.md

 }

 ### @@igComponent Row Pinning
-A row or multiple rows can be pinned to the top or bottom of the Angular UI Grid. **Row Pinning** in Ignite UI for Angular allows the end users to lock rows in a particular order, this will allow them to see it while vertically scrolling the @@igComponent.
-The Material UI Grid has a built-in row pinning UI, which can be enabled via an `igxActionStrip` component to change the pin state of the rows.
+A row or multiple rows can be pinned to the top or bottom of the Angular UI Grid. **Row Pinning** in Ignite UI for Angular allows end users to pin rows in a particular order, duplicating them in a special area that is always visible even when the they scroll the @@igComponent vertically.
+The Material UI Grid has a built-in row pinning UI, which is enabled by initializing an `igxActionStrip` component in the context of @@igComponent.
 In addition, you can define a custom UI and change the pin state of the rows via the Row Pinning API.

 #### Demo